QuenLo/LeetCode-share/README.md

 The description about how I solve those problems are in each article.
 Please check them on [GitBook](https://leecode-share.gitbook.io/leecode-python/).

+Also,there're three of my colleague practice this object with me.
+- LeoHuang
+- MatthewLiu
+- DongeeWu

 ## Contact
 If there's any mistake please feel free to tell me from [here](https://github.com/QuenLo/leecode/issues/new).